anergictcell/pyhpo/README.rst

 *(This script is complete, it should run "as is")*

-Some basic functionality, working with more than one term
+Some additional functionality, working with more than one term

 .. code:: python